If the tenant does not pay the rent and does not reply to messages

 • How to apply for eviction

-• If the tenant does not leave the property after the notice of eviction, the landlord can apply to the district court for eviction.
+• If the tenant does not leave the property or even respond after the notice of eviction takes effect, the landlord can apply to the district court for eviction.

 You should send a demand for payment or a request for payment and be prepared for the possibility that you may have to terminate the tenancy agreement and charge arrears of rent.

-A payment reminder is usually the first formal step, where the landlord reminds the tenant of unpaid rent and gives a new payment schedule.
-It is a more friendly reminder before taking more drastic action.
+A payment reminder, or payment reminder, is usually the first formal step where the landlord reminds the tenant of unpaid rent and gives a new payment schedule.
+It is a friendlier way of reminding the tenant before taking more drastic action.

-If the tenant does not answer your calls or messages, send a proof of payment, for example by registered letter.
-The payment reminder must include:
+If the tenant does not answer your calls or messages, send a proof of payment reminder, for example by registered letter or email.

 • Amount and due dates of rents due

-• Deadline for payment (e.g. 14 days from receipt of the letter)
+• Deadline for payment (at the earliest 14 days after receipt of the letter)

 "Hi [tenant's name], I notice that the rent for [months] is still unpaid.
 Please make the payments due by [date].
 Please contact me promptly with the reason if you are unable to pay by this date."